Bhartisharma28/Transaction-service/README.md

-Money-Transaction-service is a java based console application where we can transfer money from one account to another using some functions. we can also check our last 10 days transaction,last 3 months transaction and last one month transaction.
+Money-Transaction-service is a console based java application where we can transfer money from one account to another.
+On each transfer, transaction history is maintained for future references. we can also check our last 10 days transaction,last 3 months transaction and last one month transaction.